SoftwareHeritage/swh-mirror/README.md

 Updating service swh_db-storage (id: bkn2bmnapx7wgvwxepume71k1)
 Updating service swh_web (id: 7sm6g5ecff1979t0jd3dmsvwz)
 Updating service swh_objstorage (id: 3okk2njpbopxso3n3w44ydyf9)
+[...]
 ```

 See https://docs.docker.com/engine/swarm/configs/ for more details on
-how to use the config system in docker swarm.
+how to use the config system in a docker swarm cluster.

 Note that since persistent data (databases and objects) are stored in volumes,
 you can safely destoy and recreate any container you want, you will not loose